How To Consume Seeds (Superfoods) EverydayPosted on

 - Pair chia seeds with a probiotic.
 Adding chia to vegan curd will provide fibre and healthy fats, and fuel your body till the next meal.

 2. Flax Seeds

 The health benefits of flax seeds were known even way back in the 8th century.
 Crunchy in taste, this superfood comes loaded with omega-3 fats, lignans, and fibre.
 Positives include protection against heart disease, high blood cholesterol, diabetes and some forms of cancer.

 Flax seeds produce healthy oil.
 They can also be grounded and used in various recipes.

 How to eat?

 - Club flax seeds with oatmeal or sprinkle over cold cereal.

 - Add one tablespoon of flax seeds to your morning smoothie.
 It will give a nutty flavour and extra protein.

-- Combine with yoghurt and fruit.
+- Combine with vegan curd and fruit.
 You have with you a delicious morning parfait.

 - Garnish your soup with a tablespoon of flax to obtain a crunchy taste.